MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan/plan-overview.md

 >Applies To: System Center 2016 Technical Preview - Virtual Machine Manager

-There are a number of planning steps you should take before you start deploying VMM.
-These steps help ensure that deployment processes go smoothly by making sure prerequisites are in place for installing and deploying VMM.
+There are a number of planning steps you should take before you start deploying System Center 2016 - Virtual Machine Manager (VMM).
+These steps help  deployment processes go smoothly by making sure prerequisites are in place for installing and deploying VMM.

 -  [Plan a VMM installation](plan-install.md)
 -  [Plan a VMM high availability deployment](plan-ha-deployment.md) VMM can add, provision, and manage Hyper-V and VMware virtualization hosts and clusters.